 With 4500 lineal feet of trellised apples in a block of apples growing 80 varieties on Budagosky-9 rootstock (dwarf to 10 feet) and about 2 pounds per running foot of apples, there are 20,000 pounds of fruit to be experienced.
 Wettish year, clay-loam soil, 1st Kaolin Clay spray (‘Surround’) was delivered July 16th for apple maggot;<1% coddling moth at this point-next gen to be interrupted with clay, possibly.
 Kaolin is a silica-based finely ground clay that inhibits insect activity up-to 95% when applied consistently.
 Compost teas (Nettles, Comfrey, Horsetail, provides the silica component, and penetrant supplied by garlic according to Michael Phillips, author of Holistic Orcharding

-October 20th 11 to 6: Big blueberry bushes-little guys too, raspberry, kiwi, apple and pear trees, grape vines, ornamentals too.
-Free classes all day, top of each hour: 11am-edible garden design, 1pm-drip irrigation, 2pm-pruning, 3pm-diseases and insects, 4pm-fruit choices, 5pm-fruit tasting, cheese, apples, crackers and cider.
+WINTER-SPRING 2020: Big blueberry bushes-little guys too, raspberry, kiwi, apple and pear trees, grape vines, ornamentals too.
+Free classes all day, top of each hour: 11am-edible garden design, 1pm-drip irrigation, 2pm-pruning, 3pm-diseases and insects, 4pm-fruit choices, 5pm-7fruit tasting, cheese, apples, crackers and cider.

 June 27-July 14: Currants, Gooseberry, Raspberry-

-July 25-Nov.
-3: Apples begin with Lodi, Gravenstein, William’s Pride, Redfree
+July 3rd week to-November: Apples begin with Lodi, Gravenstein, William’s Pride, Redfree.

-August 22-October 27:Grapes begin with Interlaken, then Jupiter, Reliance, Einset
+August 3rd week-October last week:Grapes begin with Interlaken, then Jupiter, Reliance, Einset.

 “Bench Grafts”: the term used when propagating at-the-bench versus in-the-field.
 It’s usually a warm dry environment, and practiced in the ‘off-season’.
 When I can, I get started in January but I typically don’t because the rootstock-that what I graft to-is not available until March, so I find myself squeezing in the last window of time-up through June-with all the other spring activities.
 “Grafting” is the main way to reproduce fruit trees.
 Fun and easy after a few trials; With everything layed out I can finish grafting a tree each minute, but after handling and caring for a few weeks that production rate bottoms out.
 Producing a hundred trees every day is enough sitting for me.